 Due to his natural instincts to guard and defend, he is also seen training in Schutzhund (which tests dogs of all breeds for the traits necessary for police-type work).
 Boxers are also used to work as Search and Rescue Dogs as well as Therapy Dogs.

-The Boxer is one of the most popular breeds in the U.S.A.- Ranked 7th most registered breed by the AKC for 2010, 2011 and 2012.
+The Boxer is one of the most popular breeds in the U.S.A.- Ranked 11th most registered breed by the AKC in 2017.

 The following Boxer health problems are rather common in this dog breed: